-During the year ended December 31, 2015, the Company did not incur any capital expenditures and disposed of property and equipment in the net amount of approximately \$3 thousand which relates to computer equipment.
+During the year ended December 31, 2016, the Company did not incur any capital expenditures and did not dispose of property and equipment.

 The Company's currently has no planned capital expenditures for the next twelve months.

 Selected Annual Information